Andi-Cirjaliu/edge-java-react-dataset-stack/tutorials/java-react-dataset.md

 ![codestructure](_images/employment-app-structure.png)

 It follows a simple modular and MVC pattern.
-There are 3 folders that are of our interest:
+There are 2 folders that are of our interest:
 - k8s :  This contains all the deployment and service yaml for the application.
 This defines the deployment and exposure of our application.
-- backend: This contains all the backend code that is building using Java Spring.
-The frontend build in React is included in the backend.
+- backend: This contains all the backend code made using Java Spring.
+The frontend built in React is included in the backend.

 ### Deploy changes to Kubernetes in Dev Mode